classabbyamp/espresso-logic/README.md

 The espresso executable will be located in the `bin` directory.
 Manual pages are available in the `man` directory.
 Copy these files to your desired location.

 ### Package Availability
-This package will be available on the Arch User Repository soon.
+This package is [available](https://aur.archlinux.org/packages/espresso-logic/) on the Arch User Repository.

 If you would like to package it for your preferred distribution, you can submit a PR to have it listed here.